Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Introduction

-Each of the functions $F_n$ in Theorem D can in fact be written as a forward composition of M\"obius maps $f_n$ with $F_n = f_n \circ F_{n-1}$.
-Thus, non-autonomous systems of holomorphic self-maps of $\D$ may have an empty Denjoy--Wolff set, even when the orbits of interior points converge to the boundary.
-It remains an open question as to whether this behaviour can occur for wandering domains.
+2.\;Each of the functions $F_n$ in Theorem D can in fact be written as a forward composition of M\"obius maps $f_n$ with $F_n = f_n \circ F_{n-1}$, so this is a non-autonomous example.
+It remains an open question as to whether this behaviour can occur for wandering domains. \end{rems*}

-So far, we have considered the effect of the behaviour of interior points on the behaviour of boundary points.
-In Section 6 we consider the converse problem.
-We show that if a sufficiently large set of boundary points have orbits with a common long-term behaviour then this set must be in the Denjoy--Wolff set.
-That is, the orbits of all interior points must have the same limiting behaviour as the orbits of this set of boundary points.
+So far, we have considered the effect of the behaviour of interior orbits on the behaviour of boundary orbits.
+In Section 6, we consider the converse problem.
+We show that if a sufficiently large set of boundary points have orbits with common long-term behaviour then this set must be in the Denjoy--Wolff set; that is, the orbits of all interior points must have the same limiting behaviour as the orbits of this set of boundary points.
 This is new even for iterates of inner functions.

 \begin{thmE} Let $F_n:U \to U_n, n\in\N,$ be a sequence of holomorphic maps between simply connected domains, each with a full radial extension, and suppose that there exists $\zeta_0\in \partial U$ such that $\dist(F_n(\zeta_0),\partial U_n) \to 0$ as $n \to \infty$.
 If